Trump: I may be forced to seal southern border, cut off aid to Central America

 President Donald Trump threatened on Friday to close the nation's southern border if Congress doesn't fund his border wall.

-Incoming White House Acting Chief of Staff Mick Mulvaney told reporters on Friday the president is "absolutely" willing to shut down the southern border, despite the enormous cost to the country.
+Mick Mulvaney, the incoming White House chief of staff, told reporters on Friday the president is "absolutely" willing to shut down the southern border, despite the enormous cost to the country.

 Trump also said he would cut off aid to Honduras, Guatemala and El Salvador, where violence and crime have motivated thousands of people to flee and seek asylum in the United States.
 He also said another migrant caravan is heading toward the U.S.